jacksleight/statamic-memberbox/docs/configuration.md

 ],
 ```

-### 2. Publish the MemberBox config
+### 2. Publish the Memberbox config

-Next you should publish the MemberBox config:
+Next you should publish the Memberbox config:

 ```bash
 php please vendor:publish --tag=statamic-memberbox-config